ayufan/steam-deck-tools/README.md

 ## 5. Anti-Cheat and Antivirus software

-Since this project uses direct manipulation of kernel memory via `inpoutx64.dll` and `WinRing0x64.dll` it might trigger Antivirus and Anti-Cheat software.
+Since this project uses direct manipulation of kernel memory via `inpoutx64.dll` it might trigger Antivirus and Anti-Cheat software.

 You might consider disabling all tools if this happens.
 Unfortunatelly there's no worakound for that